decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 The landscape of potential products for both of these options is monumental.
 We were familiar with traditional options, so we scoured [headlesscms.org](https://headlesscms.org/) and [staticgen.com](https://www.staticgen.com) to see what else was out there.
 Dwolla affords its engineering staff with dedicated time for professional development each week, which gave us an opportunity to test drive potential solutions.

-One of the most interesting solutions we tried came from a company called [Netlify](https://www.netlify.com/), and their project [Netlify CMS](https://www.netlifycms.org/).
+One of the most interesting solutions we tried came from a company called [Netlify](https://www.netlify.com/), and their project [Decap CMS](https://www.netlifycms.org/).

-We thought Netlify CMS might benefit us for the following reasons:
+We thought Decap CMS might benefit us for the following reasons:
 - It’s built for use with Static Site Generators so we get to keep the speed, security and scalability benefits that drew us to SSGs in the first place
 - It’s SSG agnostic, so it would work with our existing [Jekyll](https://jekyllrb.com/) site but not prevent us from changing our mind down the road (hi there, [GatsbyJS](https://www.gatsbyjs.org/)!)
 - There is no database backend since content changes are stored as Git commits - which makes [InfoSec](https://www.dwolla.com/security/) folks happy
 - It provides a simple and usable editor experience
 - It’s open source, so there is no vendor lock-in, and we can contribute features that are important to us back to the community

 With buy-in from our stakeholders, we decided to move forward.
-We’ll talk about the decisions we had to make and show you how to integrate Netlify CMS with Jekyll on your own site.
+We’ll talk about the decisions we had to make and show you how to integrate Decap CMS with Jekyll on your own site.

 ## Should you move from GitHub Pages to Netlify Hosting?

 This was the first choice we needed to make.
-Switching seemed like it would add additional time and complexity to our project, and thus initially our decision was “no.” Using Netlify CMS with your existing hosting provider is a perfectly valid choice.
+Switching seemed like it would add additional time and complexity to our project, and thus initially our decision was “no.” Using Decap CMS with your existing hosting provider is a perfectly valid choice.

 So why did we change our mind and move to Netlify hosting?
 The answer is that we found two features very compelling: [Git Gateway](https://www.netlify.com/docs/git-gateway/) and [branch deploys](https://www.netlify.com/docs/continuous-deployment/#branches-deploys).